artis3n/ansible-role-jetbrains-projector/README.md

 Defaults to `2` by default.
 If you would like to enforce full compatibility with Projector, set this value to `1`.
-Note that IDE installation may fail in weird ways if you set this option and supply a non-compatible IDE version.
+Note that IDE installation may fail in weird ways if you set this option and supply a non-compatible IDE version, so modifying this is not recommended.
 See [here][compatible IDEs] for Jetbrains' list of fully compatible IDEs.

 # Validation